daywid/EBANC/README.md

-## EBANC
+## TikTok clone
- Códigos desenvolvidos durante o workshop da EBANC - Criando um clone do TikTok!
+ Project cloning the TikTok UI with React.js